-- EXPAT STUDENTS TO SAY GOODBYE TO SAUDI AFTER EXAMS
+- EXPAT STUDENTS TO SAY GOODBYE TO SAUDI AS EXAMS ENDED

-EXPAT KIDS SET TO SAY GOODBYE TO SAUDI ARABIA AFTER THEIR FINAL EXAMS
+EXPAT KIDS SET TO SAY GOODBYE TO SAUDI ARABIA AS THEIR FINAL EXAMS FINISHED

-Most of the expatriate families living with children are about to leave the Kingdom of Saudi Arabia in the coming weeks, As they are waiting for the end of their children final examinations, according to the report of Irfan Mohammed published in Saudi Gazette.
+Most of the expatriate families living with children are about to leave the Kingdom of Saudi Arabia in the coming weeks, As they were waiting for the end of their children final examinations, according to the report published in Saudi Gazette.
 New : New Saher camera damaged by some unknown people just after 24 hours of installation

 - It is emotionally and Psychologically hard for these children who are most of the time found discussing among themselves.
 As per one of the Indian student of class 3, Nearly half of his class friends are saying goodbye to the Kingdom after this exams.